XertroV/tm-arcade-all-servers/README.md

-# Arcade Unlimiter
+# Arcade All Servers

-This plugin patches the menu arcade code so that all club rooms show up in the list by default (not just whitelisted ones).
+**Requires MLHook**

-This plugin can be disabled remotely in the case that a game update breaks it.
+This plugin overrides the default arcade search to display all club rooms / servers by default (not just whitelisted ones).

 License: Public Domain